Qiskit/qiskit-ibmq-provider/README.md

    from qiskit import IBMQ IBMQ.save_account('MY_API_TOKEN')
    ```

    The command above stores your credentials locally in a configuration file called `qiskitrc`.
    By default, this file is located in `$HOME/.qiskit`, where `$HOME` is your home directory.
 If
    you are still using `Qconfig.py`, please delete that file and run the command above.

-### Accessing your IBM Quantum Experience backends
+### Accessing your IBM Quantum backends

 After calling `IBMQ.save_account()`, your credentials will be stored on disk.
 Once they are stored, at any point in the future you can load and use them